 - All offer 50m water resistance

-The Fitbit Versa models all share a similar design to each other, as do the Ionic models.
-The Versa smartwatches all have a softer profile than the Ionic devices, with a back that's more rounded compared to the Ionic's more angular body.
-The Ionic is also a little larger and bulkier than the Versa, which is more delicate in appearance - especially in the case of the Versa 2 models.
+The Sense and Versa smartwatches have a softer profile than the Ionic, with a back that's more rounded compared to the Ionic's more angular body.
+The Ionic is also a little larger and bulkier than the Versa and Sense, which are more delicate in appearance.

-All the Versa models have a one-button design and a touchscreen, offering a slightly different operation to the two Ionic models which have a three-button design and touchscreen.
+The Sense and all the Versa models have a one-button design and a touchscreen, offering a slightly different operation to the Ionic model that has a three-button design and touchscreen.
 All models offer water resistance to 50m, so all are suitable for swimming, sweating or showering.

-All the Versa devices and the Ionic devices have a metal body, offering a premium finish.
+All Fitbit smartwatches have a metal body, offering a premium finish.